Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

         1. Click **SQL Databases.**

         2. Select your database.
-For this example it will be `ContosoClinicDb`.
+For this example it will be `contosowebstoreDb`.

         3. The SQL server name will display in the **Server name** field.
     -   In our example: